Rev Simon Gillham

 Simon has written various journal and magazine articles relating to Christian mission and Theological Education with a particular focus on Africa and Namibia.

-‘Gender Equality and the Use of Scripture’, to be published as a chapter within Living with Dignity, by SUN Press, 2014.
+‘Gender Equality and the Use of Scripture’, in Living with Dignity, by SUN Press, 2014.

 ‘Combatting Misogyny and Gender Based Violence through the Bible’s teaching on Gender Complementarity’, in Men in the Pulpit, Women in the Pew’, SUN Press, 2012.